-Each participant shall perform the practical components of the training and shall demonstrate its skills and behaviour on public roads.
+Each participant shall perform the practical components of the training and shall demonstrate his or her skills and behaviour on public roads.

 Motorcycles used for the training shall fall within the category of driving licence participants have applied for.

 4. Duration and contents of the test of skills and behaviour